jjrdk/NEventStore.Contrib/readme.markdown

 This Contribution package for NEVentStore includes Firebird as supported database.

-Next is simple code snippet showing how to use the extension:
+Next is a simple code snippet showing how to use the extension:

     IStoreEvents eventStore = Wireup.Init()
                               .LogToOutputWindow()